How to Pitch and Implement Collibra Data Marketplace

 This one’s a strategic risk.
 Leaders are making decisions with a compass that’s not really working.
 And this usually leads to failed campaigns, missed revenue targets, and lost competitive edge.

-You walk into a massive online store, but for data.
-Products are organized, each one has a description, ratings, and reviews from other customers.
+You can even use the analogy of a massive online store, but for data, where data products are organized, each one has a description, ratings, and reviews from other customers.
 You can filter, compare, and check out in seconds, and the whole process is secure and tracked.

 That’s essentially what a data marketplace is for your business.